UAlbertaALTLab/itwewina/docs/overview.md

 ![Overview of the different components](./overview.png)

-We use the Giella infrastructure to compile the FSTs (to a data structure), which we then link to from the Neahttadigisanít web application.
+We use the Giella infrastructure to compile the FSTs (to a data structure), which we then link to from the Neahttadigisánit web application.